savagematt/rlcraft/README.md

 ![screenshot](docs/share-sheet.png)

-Now copy the link and paste it into `./config/whitelist.txt`.
+Now copy the link and paste it into `./data/whitelist.txt`.

+> NB: whitelist.txt goes in the `data` directory, not `provided`

-Then deleted everything in `whitelist.txt` except for the link ID:
+Then delete everything in `whitelist.txt` except for the link ID:

 ```
 https://docs.google.com/spreadsheets/d/1a_6f6UrcM7zWxYR94n5tKrDOFhFcYaku0jAXjFzRyog/edit?usp=sharing